 - Blood meal

-for soil that is too alkaline (high pH).
-You need to address the pH of your soil because plants can not take up nutrients they need unless the soil is in the proper range.
-If the soil is too alkaline your flowers will not grow well.
+can be used when the soil is too alkaline (high pH).
+You need to address the pH of your soil because plants cannot take up the nutrients they need unless the soil is within the proper range.
+If the soil is too alkaline, your flowers will not grow well.

-Step 1 – Gather gardening tools and supplies needed to plant flowers
+1. Gather gardening tools and supplies needed to plant flowers:

-Spend some time deciding the type of flowers that you want to plant and where you will plant them.
+- First, decide on the type of flowers you want and where you will plant them.

-Next, get the organic gardening supplies you need at your local nursery.
-Don’t forget to purchase a few gardening containers or flower pots
+- Next, get the organic gardening supplies you need at your local nursery.
+If you don’t have a garden bed, purchase a few gardening containers

 , cultivating tool